Chemical waste: Regulation of chemical waste

-Chemical waste may fall under regulations such as COSHH in the United Kingdom or the Clean Water Act and Resource Conservation and Recovery Act in the United States.
+Chemicals waste may fall under regulations such as COSHH in the United Kingdom or the Clean Water Act and Resource Conservation and Recovery Act in the United States.
 In the U.S., the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA), as well as state and local regulations, also regulate chemical use and disposal.

 Chemical waste in Canadian aquaculture

 Chemical waste in oceans is becoming a major issue for marine life.
 There have been many studies conducted to try and prove the effects of chemicals in oceans.
 In Canada, many of the studies concentrated on the Atlantic provinces, where fishing and aquaculture are an important part of the economy.
 In New Brunswick, a study was done on sea urchins in an attempt to identify the effects of toxic and chemical waste on life beneath the ocean, specifically the waste from salmon farms.
 Sea urchins were used to check the levels of metals in the environment.
 Green sea urchins have been used as they are widely distributed, abundant in many locations, and easily accessible.
 By investigating the concentrations of metals in the green sea urchins, the impacts of chemicals from salmon aquaculture activity could be assessed and detected.
-Samples were taken at 25-metre intervals along a transect in the direction of the main tidal flow.
+Samples were taken at 25-meter intervals along a transect in the direction of the main tidal flow.
 The study found that there were impacts to at least 75 meters based on the intestine metal concentrations.